turingschool-examples/backend_mod_1_prework/day_6/questions.md

 1. What questions do you still have about classes in Ruby?
   - What is the difference between `@instance_variable = value` and `self.instance_variable` ?
 Are these two syntaxes equivalent?
+  - How does the `private class ` work in Ruby?